-In this way, we have shown that Eq.\ (\ref{mmc}) is robust against theoretical approximations.
-In particular, this equation must also result from a theory, which takes electron-electron interaction perfectly into account when calculating $\sigma$.
+In conclusion, considering the three-dimensional case, we have shown that the structures of Eqs.\ (\ref{mmc}) and (\ref{mott_crit}) are robust against various theoretical approximations.
+In particular, these equations must also result from a theory, which takes electron-electron interaction perfectly into account.

-For the two-dimensional case, it can be shown in an analogous manner, that $\sigma_{\rm c}$ is a universal quantity, being independent of $m^*$ and $\varepsilon$.
+For the two-dimensional case, it can be shown in an analogous manner that $\sigma_{\rm c}$ is a universal quantity being independent of $m^*$ and $\varepsilon$.